photograph taken by A/Z inside Utrecht Central Museum (available at Fine Art America, together with other photographs of the Netherlands and art);

 from Peter Greenaway's Goltzius and the Pelican Company (2012);

-Peter Greenaway on Creative Activity, Eros, Thanatos (& your gramma);
+Peter Greenaway on Creative Activity, Eros, Thanatos (& your gramma) [I took this video out of Youtube, because I wanted to change it];

 "Susanne Leenhoff, grande et massive comme un Rembrandt, tendre comme un Vermeer, joyeuse comme un Frans Hals..."